sethrfore/homebrew-r-srf/README.md

 # Installation

-This modified R formula can be installed as follows.
+When all system dependecies addressed in the previous section have been met, this modified R formula can be installed as follows.

 Add the repository to your homebrew